Run Control File¶

 >>> xonfig web

 Web config started at 'http://localhost:8421'.
-Hit Crtl+C to stop.
+Hit Ctrl+C to stop.

 127.0.0.1 - - [23/Aug/2020 15:04:39] "GET / HTTP/1.1" 200 -

 This will open your default browser on a page served from a local server.
-You can exit the server by typing Ctrl+c at any time.
+You can exit the server by typing Ctrl+c

 The page has:

-Colors:
+- Colors:

 shows the color themes built into Xonsh.
 Simply click on a sample to select it.
 Although color names are standardized across various terminal applications, their actual appearance is not and do vary widely.
 Seeing is believing!

-Prompts:
+- Prompts:

 shows various sample prompts.
-It is recommended to select one but to then edit the xonshrc file to further refine your prompt.
+It is recommended to select one but to then edit the

 are community-contributed add-ins often used to enhance command completion and line editing, but can affect any aspect of Xonsh behavior.
 Choose one or more to suit your needs but note that they will require installation of additional packages.
 You can extend Xonsh by writing your own xontrib, and are invited/urged to do so!

-Save:
+- Save:

-Click to write the configuration choices to your ~/.xonshrc.
+.
 This will add a few tagged lines to your run control file, but will not overwrite it completely, so you can run xonfig web at any time.

-xonfig wizard#
+xonfig wizard¶

-This imports settings and tools you have defined in your existing (ordinary) shell such as bash.
-It also walks you through setting all known environment variables and xontribs in a question-and-answer format:
+This imports settings and tools you have defined in your existing (ordinary) shell such as bash

 @ xonfig wizard